asifirfankhan/Data-Analysis-with-R/README.md

+# Data-Analysis-with-R

-By the help of r language, I conduct some analysis on lung cancer data.
+<p> By the help of R language, I conduct some analysis on lung cancer data.</p>